epfahl/inaworld/README.md

 There are so many ways that the tokenization, vectorization, and classification steps can be modified; David Batista investigates a few [choices](http://www.davidsbatista.net/blog/2017/04/01/document_classification/).
 In fact, every aspect of the system could be changed in a variety of ways.
 Here are few additional curiosities that come to mind:
 * What is the impact of stemming (dog, dogs, doggy -> dog) on classification performance?
-* Does removal of proper nouns (e.g., names) lead to improvements?
+* Does removal of proper nouns, like place and person names, lead to improvements?
 * How difficult would it be to implement a nearest-neighbors approach, which would naturally account for dependent genres? (`KNeighborsClassifier` in `scikit-learn` doesn't like sparse matrices for some reason.)
 * How would we generate a list of semantically independent genres?
-For instance, 'science fiction western' and 'screwball comedy' have clear semantic relationship with other, more primative, genres.
+For instance, 'science fiction western' and 'screwball comedy' have clear semantic relationships with other, more primative, genres.
 * How can the trained classifier be cached and serialized to reduce load time?